 Make Batch #2 of ganache:

 When the tiramisu has firmed up, you can go ahead with the top layer of ganache.
 Repeat the same steps as above.
-Allow it to cool and thicken slightly, but not too much– when the warm ganache hits the cold tiramisu, it will firm up before it can drip all sexy down the sides.
+Allow it to cool and thicken slightly, but not too much– when the warm ganache hits the cold tiramisu, it will firm up quickly, and you want it thin enough to drip all sexy down the sides.

 Have ready whatever platter on which you plan to serve the tiramisu.
 Remove the tiramisu from the fridge.
 Make sure you have a legitimately solid block.
 Pick up the whole thing and peel the parchment from the bottom.
 Transfer the tiramisu (still in the mold) to the platter.
 Remove the tape pieces from around the mold.
 Carefully, but firmly, remove the square mold from around the acetate.
 This part is tricky, because it may be difficult to pull the mold up and over the acetate.
-Take it slowly and gradually.
+Take it slowly and gradually, wiggling it as needed to loosen it.
 If you have someone else nearby to help you, pick up the tiramisu block from the bottom and have the other person pull the mold down.
 Either way, get it off!